Map search

 Frequent user testing and great communication with the two front-end engineers meant I designed, iterated, tested and finally delivered an achievable solution within the tech limitations and importantly, met user needs.

-• The original map design only updated property results when users clicked “Search this area” or added search filters, which caused confusion when areas were actually empty of results - disappointing users.
 After testing, I advocated for live updates on map moves, including load states and much needed property counts, so users could see real-time results whilst moving the map and applying search filters.
-Engineering worked on a solution which maintained fast load times, important for SEO, and usability testing showed users loved the instant, informative feedback of the new live updates.
+Engineering worked on a solution which maintained fast load times, important for SEO, and usability testing showed users loved the instant, informative feedback of the new live updates on location labels.

 Unreleased: Map location information feature